© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Craig-y-Ddinas Camp is a scheduled monument protected by Cadw under reference ME020.
 View the official record →

-Craig-y-Ddinas Camp is a prehistoric hillfort situated in Meirionnydd, north Wales, occupying a naturally defensive hilltop position.
+Craig-y-Ddinas Camp is a prehistoric hillfort located in Meirionnydd, Wales, situated on a naturally defensible hilltop position.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME020.

 Craig-y-Ddinas Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Craig-y-Ddinas Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME020.